the-advoid/ad-void/README.md

 ##### Privacy Hardening Scriptlet

 > Hardens user privacy via PageVisibility and HTML filtering.
+Can also help mitigate media platforms from stopping playback when the tab is not active/in background or when the device is locked.
 >
 > ‼️ **It may break certain sites.**